Zaiman22/BNN-Final-Project/README.md

 ![alt text](image/dataflow_14x14.png)

 From the picture above we have 11 states that is needed.
+This FSM still work with the assumption there are no convolution done on an input with size less than 5x5
  We will enumerate it as

  1. Row 1